galaxyproject/galaxy-hub/src/galaxy-updates/2017-06/index.md

 <div class="right"><a href="https://www.iscb.org/ismbeccb2017-program/tutorials#p6"><img src="/src/images/logos/ismb-2017.png" alt="Galaxy Tutorial at ISMB/ECCB 2017: Making Galaxy Work for You" width="170" /></div>

-Know someone whoe need to learn more deploying Galaxy in their organization?
+Know someone who needs to learn more deploying Galaxy in their organization?
 There will be a half day [Making Galaxy Work for You](https://www.iscb.org/ismbeccb2017-program/tutorials#p6) tutorial at [ISMB/ECCB 2017](https://www.iscb.org/ismbeccb2017) in Prague, Czechia.
 The tutorial will provide a practical, hands-on guide to adapting the Galaxy platform to the specific needs of individuals attending the ISMB.

 Participants will learn to